rook/rook/design/ceph/object/swift-and-keystone-integration.md

 The access to the Swift API is granted by creating a subuser of an RGW user.
-While commonly the access is granted via projects mapped from Keystone, explicit creation of subusers is supported by extending the `cephobjectstoreuser` resource with a new section `spec.subUsers`:
+While commonly the access is granted via projects mapped from Keystone, explicit creation of subusers is supported by extending the `cephobjectstoreuser` resource with a new optional section `spec.subUsers`:
 ```yaml
 apiVersion: ceph.rook.io/v1